ruggeri/tech-notes/algos/tries2.md

   representing the letters that strings have in common.
 - This is sometimes also called a PATRICIA tree when the radix is 2, meaning that you compare by bit.

-## Ternary Search Tree

-**TODO**: Finish reviewing me!

-Another approach is a _ternary search tree_.
-Each vertex has `(symbol, child, next)`.
-The `child` extends the prefix, while `next` changes the last `symbol`.

-As discussed above, is just a way to space-efficiently store children in a regular prefix trie.

-Another common approach is a _ternary search tree_.
-Here, you have left and right to search for a different letter at this position, and middle path for extending the word.
-This stores fewer pointers when the extensions are sparse.

 ## Suffix Tree